-Campus Network – Virginia Tech was an early adopter of the Internet2 Innovation Platform with a 100G backbone that supports a high degree of virtualization and eventually supporting SDN at large across campus.
+Campus Network – Virginia Tech was an early adopter of the Internet2 Innovation Platform with a 100G backbone that supports a high degree of virtualization and eventually SDN at large across campus.
 ASCED, our campus Science DMZ, was a primary design component of the upgraded backbone.
 These services are complimentary to broad-based wired and wireless connectivity provided directly to the university’s faculty, staff, students, and guests.
+Virginia Tech plans to upgrade the campus core to 400Gbps in 2023.

 Spectrum – Wireless communication research is a core strength at Virginia Tech.
 The university Division of Information Technology provides unique assets and services in support of wireless research.
 We have two FCC Program Experimental Licenses in place covering our main campus and a large research center at Kentland Farm.
 In 2020, Virginia Tech acquired eight Priority Access Licenses in the CBRS band with a priority to use the spectrum to enable research and innovation.